patrickbucher/paedubucher.ch/articles.md/bumbling-boomer-bob-and-the-klean-kode-klan.md

 Programming Language_, for the reason you might guess: _Clean Code!!!1_)

 So reconsider your habit of yelling _«Clean Code!!!1»_, _«Train Wreck!!!1»_,
-or _«SOLID!!!1»_ (what doess the «L» stand for, again?) at other programmers without first having tried to understand their code and familiarized yourself with the concepts being used therein.
+or _«SOLID!!!1»_ (what does the «L» stand for, again?) at other programmers without first having tried to understand their code and familiarized yourself with the concepts being used therein.
 Try out a functional programming language or two, e.g. Haskell and Scheme, and consider their up- and downsides compared